Enable Multifactor Authentication (Users)

 Multifactor Authentication is an added layer of security that you can enable within LastPass, and requires a second step before you can gain access to your account.
 Enabling this security feature helps protect your account from keyloggers and other threats – even if your Master Password was compromised, your account could not be accessed without this second form of authentication.

-Are you a LastPass Teams or Enterprise admin?
+Are you a LastPass Teams, Enterprise, or Identity admin?
 It is recommended that you complete the steps for enabling Multifactor Authentication in the Admin Console.

 - Log in to LastPass and access your Vault by doing either of the following:

 - In your web browser toolbar, click the LastPass icon then click Open My Vault.

 - Go to https://lastpass.com/?ac=1 and log in with your username and Master Password.

 - Select Account Settings in the left navigation.